algoacademy/RegressionModel-v2/quiz.md

 ## Data Exploration

-In this quiz, you will be using criminologist dataset (`crime`).
-You can run the following chunk in your RMarkdown to make sure we are using the same dataset:
+In this quiz, you will be using the criminologist dataset (`crime.csv`).
+You can run the following chunk to make sure we are using the same dataset:

 ```
 crime <- read.csv("crime.csv")
 ```

 To make sure you have loaded the data correctly, do a simple inspection of the data.
 Try to peek in using `head` or `tail` and see if the columns have been stored in its appropriate data types.

 ```
 # your code here

 ```

 Among all variables within our `crime` dataset, there is a `crime_rate` variable that describes the measure of crime rate for each State within the United States in 1960.
-Imagine you are working as a government analyst and would like to see how social-economic conditions could reflect on the crime rate of a State.
+Imagine you are working as a government analyst and would like to see how social-economic conditions could reflect on the crime rate of a state.
 Recall how we can inspect the correlation for each variable using `cor` or `ggcorr` from `GGally` package.
 Try it out on your own and see what are the possible predictor variables for our `crime_rate` variable.

 ```
 # your code here